pharmpy/pharmpy/docs/amd_tmdd.rst

 **Modelsearch**

+In this step the best structural PK model is found.
 The settings that the AMD tool uses for the modelsearch subtool can be seen in the table below.

 +-------------------+----------------------------------------------------------------------------------------------------+